zonky2/cowegis-contao-bundle/README.md

-# cowegis - Content Web GIS Core
+# cowegis - Contao bundle

-This is the core libary of the cowegis project
+This is the Contao bundle of the cowegis project.
+This bundle installs the typical packages for the use of cowegis.

 ## Requirements